furechan/mintalib/README.md

 # Minimal Technical Analysis Library for Python

-This library offers a curated list of technical analysis indicators implemented in cython.
-It is built around `numpy` arrays and aims to be compatible with `pandas` or `polars` dataframes where possible.
+This package offers a curated list of technical analysis indicators implemented in cython.
+It is built around `numpy` arrays and aims to be compatible with `pandas` or also `polars` where applicable.
+The library is pre-transpiled with `cython` so that you do not need `cython` at installation.
+Also it does not link with `numpy` in order to avoid version dependencies.

 > **Warning**